Courses in Manahawkin

 Not open to students who have completed GEN 1038.

 This foundational course addresses an overview of how democracy works through participatory citizenry.
 Students will be introduced to types of civic engagement, practices of engagement and community-building exercises through readings, reflections and community based learning experience.
 Students will recognize their own experience for being a civically engaged citizen.

-Stockton University at Manahawkin is the proud home of Stockton's Transfer Accelerated BSN and RN-BSN programs.
+Stockton University at Manahawkin is the proud home of Stockton's Accelerated BSN program.
 In 2018, Stockton opened an adjacent site in Manahawkin with a larger study space, a 48-seat classroom, nursing exam rooms, and a nursing skills lab.

 Located minutes from the Garden State Parkway, Route 9, and Long Beach Island, Stockton University at Manahawkin is a convenient location for Stockton students to take courses.